sagefy/sagefy/gh-pages/data_structure.md

 Sets can vary greatly in scale.
 For example, a small statistics set may cover central tendency, while a larger statistics set may cover descriptive statistics, while a very large set may cover a full statistics course series.

 A graph is automatically formed based on the units and sets specified.
 Any chaining units or sets or necessary learner requirements would be automatically included.

-### Set Kinds

-- Set kinds would need to be community-defined.

 ### Set Requirements